AudreyLL88/MS3__Sante/README.md

 * My first pagination function was not displaying the last page if it wasn't full.
 * I fixed it by changing the interger value to a float to get the decimal.

+**SSL**

+* Santé started acting out (maybe because it's hosted on Heroku) and was requesting and HTTP rather than an HTTPS.
+* I installed **flask_sslify** to force HTTPS on the app and never encountered that problem again.

 # Deployment<hr>

 ***Requirements to deploy:***